fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/morphean-sec/secure-smart-contract-design-principles">-Saltzer and Schroeder's 10 secure design principles as applied to solidity smart contracts.</a>

 <a href="https://portswigger.net/daily-swig/teen-hacker-scoops-4-500-bug-bounty-for-facebook-flaw-that-allowed-attackers-to-unmask-page-admins">-Teen hacker scoops $4,500 bug bounty for Facebook flaw that allowed attackers to unmask page admins</a>

+<a href="https://github.com/CoolerVoid/Mosca">-Mosca - Manual search tool to find bugs like a grep unix command - Beta </a>

 <a href="https://github.com/gwen001/gitlab-subdomains">-gitlab-subdomains - Find subdomains on GitLab</a>